-For the past 15 years, Amy has been dedicated to helping inform and shape the future of journalism.
+For the past 15 years, she has been dedicated to helping inform and shape the future of journalism.
 Amy is a new member of the accreditation council of the ACEJMC, where she is helping to recalibrate accreditation standards for journalism and communication programs throughout the country.
 She was a David Letterman Distinguished Professional Lecturer at Ball State University in 2016.
 Every year, Webb lectures about the future of media and technology at a number of universities, which have included Harvard University, Institut d’études politiques de Paris, Temple University, Tokyo University and National University of Kyiv.

-She is a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge).
+Amy is a member of the Academy of Television Arts & Sciences (Interactive Media Peer Group – Emmy award judge).
 She serves on the Board of Directors for the Baltimore Symphony Orchestra and serves on several startup and advisory boards, including the SXSW Accelerator.

 Amy began her career as a writer with Newsweek (Tokyo) and the Wall Street Journal (Hong Kong) where she covered emerging technology, media and cultural trends.